ajdeleon661/19-Testing-Challenge/README.md

-# 19-Testing-Challenge
+# Challenge 19
-## Description
-This is a Tech Quiz that will test a user's knowledge using multiple choice questions.
+Tech Quiz that will test a user's knowledge using multiple choice questions.
 The user's score will be tracked and the user will be given the option to try the quiz again.

+---

 ## Features
 Multiple choice questions